ericgsmith/d7patternlab/README.md

 # Drupal7 Pattern Lab Starter
-This is a start for using Pattern Lab with a Drupal 7 project.
-The Patter Lab examples / starter patterns and data have been stripped down to the absolute basics, with some Drupal specific elements added.
-This is less example based that the standard Pattern Lab, and is intended to be used as a starter for D7.
+This is a starter for using Pattern Lab with a Drupal 7 project.
+The Pattern Lab examples and data have been stripped down to the absolute basics, with some Drupal specific elements added.

 This also aims to be a base to improve documentation for Drupal 7 front end projects.

-This is completely un tested in the real world and I'm am keen to get feedback / testing / improvements under way.
-Please use the GitHub issue queue for any issues / improvements.

 ## About Pattern     Lab
 - [Pattern Lab Website](http://patternlab.io/)